didyagitit/time_tracker/README.md

 ### Which parts would need improvement?

+- Frontend Server for production;
-- Please see reply to 'What would you do differently if you had more time?'.
+- Please see reply to 'What would you do differently if you had more time?' for more.